BoysTownOrg/chapro/README.md

 Install BTNRH libraries for streaming audio (ARSC) and basic signal processing (SigPro) from repos https://github.com/BTNRH/arsc and https://github.com/BTNRH/sigpro.

 Download CHAPRO repo from https://github.com/BTNRH/chapro.
-Makefiles are provided for building test programs at Linux or MinGW command lines.
+Makefiles are provided for building test programs at Linux command lines.
 A solution file is provided in the VS9 folder for building under Visual Studio.
 Note: when running test programs under VS, set the "Working Directory" to "..".
 Test program inputs and outputs are located in the subdirectory "test".

 API Reference